pentandra/proposals/scholarlycommons.org/index.md

 even playing field for anyone to contribute to the definition of the Scholarly Commons.

-The output of this subproject will be a modern, reusable, archetypical research system, aligned with the culture of the Scholarly Commons, that could be used for accomplishing Concept II (focused on the research process) of [Doable pathways to the Scholarly Commons][Pathways], discussed during the San Diego
+The output of this project will be a modern, reusable, prototypical research system, aligned with the culture of the Scholarly Commons, that could be used for accomplishing Concept II (focused on the research process) of [Doable pathways to the Scholarly Commons][Pathways], discussed during the San Diego